premAI-io/state-of-open-source-ai/eval-datasets.md

   potential inputs that a model may encounter (e.g. limited dataset for [code generation evaluation](code-generation-eval)).
 - **Balanced Approach**: while benchmarks serve as valuable initial evaluation tools for models, it's essential not to depend solely on them.
 Prioritize an in-depth understanding of your unique use case and project requirements.
+- **[Evaluating ChatGPT on Internet Data](https://ehudreiter.com/2023/04/04/evaluating-chatgpt)**: it is crucial to note that evaluating ChatGPT on internet data or test sets found online, which may overlap with its training data, can lead to invalid results.
+This practice violates fundamental machine learning principles and renders the evaluations unreliable.
+  Instead, it is advisable to use test data that is not readily available on the internet or to employ human domain experts for meaningful and trustworthy assessments of ChatGPT's text quality and appropriateness.
 - **[Beyond leaderboard rankings](https://skandavivek.substack.com/p/how-do-you-evaluate-large-language)**: several factors
   including prompt tuning, embeddings retrieval, model parameter adjustments, and data storage, significantly impact a language model's real-world performance.
 Recent developments (e.g. [RAGAS](https://github.com/explodinggradients/ragas),